zsofiasomlai/pbx-group-security/content/challenges/risk/acceptable-use.md

 ---
-title       : Acceptable Use Policy key : RI-AU level       : two area        : Risk difficulty  : medium skills      : TBC
+title       : Acceptable Use Policy key         : RI-AU level       : two area        : risk difficulty  : medium skills      : Writing Policies
 ---

 Create a paragraph of an acceptable use policy on how to handle business smartphones.